CB721/clef-co/README.md

 ## Major Issues Encountered
 * Responsiveness / Consistent styling
     * React-textfit
-        * Allowed me to set a max and min size on the text for similiar items
+        * Allowed me to set a maximum and minimum font size on the text for similar items
             * Ex.
-All of the products on the Shop page
+All of the products on the shop page
     * Bootstrap Grid
         * Using the grid properly, I was able to achieve 95% of the mobile responsiveness
     * Media queries
 * API routing and SQL queries
-    * As demonstrated on the [table relationships](###back-end-process) section, there is a lot of relational data.
+    * As demonstrated in the [table relationships](###back-end-process) section, there is a lot of relational data.
 To establish these relations, I used multiple joins.
         * Ex.
-To get a review, you have to join the review table with both the users and products tables.
+To get a review, I joined the review table with both the users and products tables.
 * Converting React class components to functions in order to use hooks and Redux
     * In order to have the user's cart information across all pages, I used Redux to save it in global state.
 This allowed me to check if an item was already in the cart and prevent the user from adding it again.
-It also allowed me to visually represent how many items were in the cart for the user to qucikly reference.
+It also allowed me to visually represent how many items were in the cart for the user to quickly reference.
     * When I first started the project, I created all of my pages using class components.
 However, when I realized I needed to implement Redux, I needed to convert the necessary components into function components.
 * Implementing Redux
     * This was my first application implementing Redux on my own.
 Because of that, I struggled with how to use hooks and useEffect.
 Also, I struggled setting up the actions and reducers.
 I found this [tutorial](https://youtu.be/CVpUuw9XSjY) to be very helpful.